You've got questions - we've got answers

 I only have one set of original certificates.
 Do I absolutely have to submit the original?

 As an official high school transcript must be submitted, it will be necessary for you to have your high school issue a certified copy.
 School transcripts must also be certified by a school official and be sealed in an authentic school envelope.
-If the high school will not issue these documents, you will be required to submit the original documents, which can be returned upon written request (please verify the relevant portion of the application form).
+If the high school will not issue a certified copy, you will be required to submit the original documents, which can be returned upon prior written request (please verify the relevant portion of the application form).

 Can I transfer from another school?